marceldobehere/marceldobehere/README.md

 ### Hi there 👋 I am Marcel (aka Marceldobehere or Masldasl or Marceldarcel or *the black magic rocc*)

-I mostly code in C# and Java but also have some experince in other langs like Python, C++, BF, JS.
+I mostly code in C#/C++ and Java but also have some experince in other langs like Python, BF, JS.
 I also made some langs like S-CODE, BSSL, ProtoLang, ROSL, ROML, BFDOS and the MAHCPU langs.

 I also do a lot of dumb but fun projects like, my game Engine (actually more of a Framework), a custom "Web"server with its own Browser, a lot of programming languages and intepreters, custom CPU-Emulators, etc.